porjo/mod_vhostx/CHROOT.md

 PHP
 ---

 `mail()` function does not work as it depends on the `sendmail` binary being inside the chroot.
-A quick search on Google shows ways several ways around this.
+A quick search on Google shows several ways around this.

 Connecting to localhost MySQL/PostgreSQL should be done via TCP rather than Unix socket